RedHatInsights/sources-ui/README.md

 2. ```npm run start```
     - starts webpack bundler and serves the files with webpack dev server

-## With locally linked Sources Wizard package

-If you linked Sources Wizard package via npm link, run the application with a following command:

-- ```npm run start:link```

-This command ensures that the application and the package is using the same node_modules folder and it prevents any conflicts between various React instancies.

 ## Debug functions

 Sources UI provides easy way how to test different states of the application when running in dev environment.